Acts 8 – Simon the Magician

 My Favorite Magician

-Keener points out a number of comparisons between Philip and Simon.
+Keener points out several comparisons between Philip and Simon.
 Both work wonders and draw crowds.
-Simon is a “great power” (8:10) and Philip preforms “great powers” (8:13).
+Simon is a “great power” (8:10), and Philip performs “great powers” (8:13).
 Both amaze the Samaritans, Simon with magic (8:9, 11) and Philip with miracles (8:13).
-Simon, however, attempts to make himself something great, while Philip acts only “in the name of Jesus” (8:12,16).
+Simon, however, attempts to make himself something great.
+At the same time, Philip acts only “in the name of Jesus” (8:12,16).
 This is the first of several confrontations with magicians Luke describes in Acts.
-Paul will be opposed by Elymas, a Philippian slave girl is possessed by “the spirit of python” so that she acts as an oracle, and the Sons of Sceva attempt to cast out demons and are beaten, resulting in the burning of magical scrolls by some Ephesian Christians (Keener 2:1499).
+Paul will be opposed by a magician Elymas (Acts 13), a Philippian slave girl who is possessed by “the spirit of python” (Acts 16), and the Sons of Sceva who attempt to cast out demons and are beaten (acts 10), resulting in the burning of magical scrolls by some Ephesian Christians (Keener 2:1499).

-Why is there an interest in magic in the book of Acts?
+Why is there an interest in magic in the Book of Acts?
 One reason is the ancient world was obsessed with magic.
 Magic was an attempt to manipulate spirits and force them to act in ways religion did not (Keener: 2:1500).
 While moderns think of magic as a “trick” or an “illusion,” the ancients understood magic as a way of dealing with reality.
 Love potions and curses were available for purchase in places like Ephesus, fortune-tellers were in the marketplace to help you make decisions, and people bought charms and spells to protect them against evil spirits.
-If Philip the Evangelist did miracles, it would be very easy to confuse them with magical practices.
+If Philip the Evangelist did miracles, confusing them with magical practices would be very easy.

-How does the story of Simon the Sorcerer in Acts 8 function as a warning against magic?
+Does the story of Simon the Sorcerer in Acts 8 function as a warning against magic?
 Or was the story intended to explain to Christians the source of the disciples’ power?
-Perhaps this is a good passage to think about application: Luke meant for his readers to understand something about the practice of magic in the first century, but how do we draw application to modern, western cultures where magic is not practiced?
-Is this a story which would be more quickly applied in an African environment than an American college campus?
+Perhaps this is a good passage to think about the application: Luke meant for his readers to understand something about the practice of magic in the first century, but how do we draw application to modern, western cultures where magic is not practiced?
+Is this a story that would be more quickly applied in an African environment than an American college campus?